Macle57/watermanager/README.md

 open powershell and run the following command to install pnpm, ignore if already installed.
 Invoke-WebRequest https://get.pnpm.io/install.ps1 -UseBasicParsing | Invoke-Expression
+and run
+npm i -g pnpm to install pnpm globally

 then start with
 pnpm install